1. What is an Expense Ratio?

 |HDFC Growth Direct||Large Cap||1.61%|

-Though the expense ratio is important, still it is not the only criteria while selecting mutual fund scheme.
-A scheme with a consistently decent track record, decent returns but a higher expense ratio may be better or at par than the one with a lower expense ratio which can give a lower return due to the suboptimal choice of investments.
+Though the expense ratio is important, it is not the only criteria while selecting mutual fund scheme.
+A scheme with a consistently decent track record may tell you differently about the TER.
+Sometimes, higher expense ratio can overshadow the decent returns.

-Many a time investing in mutual funds might be a jittery activity.
-It involves analysis of numerous qualitative and quantitative factors across different time intervals.
-Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
+If tracking financial markets isn’t your thing and you are finding it too difficult to understand, then invest through ClearTax Save.
 You can invest in hand-picked funds in a hassle free and paperless manner.